emretopal17/JustBlog-web-site/README.md

 To View: https://justblogsyt.web.app/

 ## ** What is JustBlog? **
-JustBlog is a blog application made using Vue, Vuex, Firebase.
+JustBlog is a blog application made using Vue, Vuex, Firebase.It is completely Responsive designed.

 You can create, delete, update blogs with user login.
 If you are not registered, your possibilities are limited.
 You can only see.
 You can follow the entered blogs or register and create a blog yourself.

 Current versions will come as v2, v3 in the future.

 ## Project setup